iyadahmed/snap_to_ground/README.md

 # snap_to_ground

-Simple addon for snapping object to mesh ground
+Simple addon for snapping active object to mesh ground